 We strive to keep you up to date about your child’s activities during the day.
 These reports include:

 I/We hereby acknowledge that I/We have received and read The Curious Caterpillar’s Parent Handbook in its entirety.
-I/We hereby agree to follow of the the school policies and procedures.
-I/We understand that The Curious Caterpillar reserves the right to modify the School Rules & Policies and any other information contained in the above documents at the school’s discretion, with 60 days of prior written notice.
+I/We hereby agree to follow the program policies and procedures.
+I/We understand that The Curious Caterpillar reserves the right to modify the Program Rules & Policies and any other information contained in the above documents at the program’s discretion, with 60 days of prior written notice.

 This invitation for admission to The Curious Caterpillar expires if this contract is not signed, dated, and received with the appropriate deposit fee (indicated above), no later than three days after invitation of admission to the program.